Pniel, Northern Cape: Establishment and early history

 Winter withdrew owing to ill health and was replaced by the Revd Ludwick Zerwick from Bethanie and Brother Nikolaas Meyfarth.

 The Orange Free State claimed sovereignty over Pniel, and President Johannes Brand appointed a landrost to preside over it.
 A school, a courthouse and a prison were built, and the Free State Volksraad passed legislation to regulate the activities on alluvial diggings.

 In 1847 an outstation was established at an old Wesleyan mission site at Platberg near the modern Warrenton, with the Revd Winter (now recovered) in charge.
-By 1850, however, Winter had retired yet again and was replaced by August Schmidt and F. W. Salzman.
+By 1851, however, Winter had retired yet again, choosing to return to Germany with his family, and was replaced by August Schmidt and F.W.
+Salzman.